Coffee cupping, made simple.

 - You are in a clean room with no interfering aromas

-- The space is calm and people are relaxed
+- Space is calm and people are relaxed

 - You are in a comfortable temperature